wp-plugins/nextgen-facebook/readme.txt

 = Version 7.8.3 =

 * **Bugfixes**
-	* Fixed the input field counter in metabox CSS that wasn't appearing properly.
+	* Fixed the Social Settings jQuery / CSS input counters that were not showing.
 * **Improvements**
 	* Renamed all metabox tab CSS ids to allow better parsing of metabox and tab names.
 	* Replaced the "Show Basic / All Options" setting to one which is individual to each user's preference.